 5. Portobello Juice Cafe

-Feeling fruity?
+Feeling fruity and looking for non-alcoholic drinks?
 Portobello Juice Cafe offers plenty of zesty juices and smoothies to help kick-start your day and give your immune system a much-needed boost.
 With branches in Notting Hill, Camden and Shoreditch you can swing by for a bit of post-workout refuelling or simply enjoy a tasty drink packed with fruits and vegetables.
 There’s the Flu Fighter, a juice made up of carrot, celery, beetroot, lemon and more, for the days you feel under the weather, or the Mango Tango, a smoothie with – you guessed it – mango, as well as strawberry, banana and orange.

 6. Sip smoothies on the vibrant deck of Darcie May Green